What is Thai Massage?

 Thai bodywork is part of the larger system of Thai medicine which includes a variety of techniques in assessing and treating the person, just like any other system of medicine.
 Like other traditional systems, Thai medicine evolved gradually throughout time, being influenced by the culture, geography, flora and fauna, climate and whatever resources were available to practitioners.
 Advances in understanding came through many generations of observation, practice and study.

 Reusis, or hermits have had a tremendous contribution to "Thai Massage."
-Different lineages of Reusis have kept up a variety of knowledge topics, but those that influenced bodywork most directly have kept the practice of Reusi Dat Ton as well as a great deal of medicine knowledge.
+Many lineages of Reusis have kept up a variety of knowledge topics, but those that influenced bodywork most directly have kept the practice of Reusi Dat Ton as well as a great deal of medicine knowledge.

 Semi-recently in history, non-Thais visiting Thailand wanted to learn and practice local medicine.
-However most foreigners don't speak the language fluently, much less ancient medical Thai and Pali, the languages used in medicine texts.
-Nor do most foreigners have the ability to study for a few decades with a credible teacher.
+However, most foreigners don't speak the language fluently, much less ancient medical Thai and Pali, the languages used in medicine texts.
+Nor do most foreigners have the ability to study daily for a few decades with a credible teacher.
 But because people were truly interested, Thai people have been teaching what they can and most of what has come abroad is a sort of collection of techniques we have been calling "Thai Massage."
 It's a small window into a very rich system that many of us are trying to learn more deeply and honor to the best of our abilities.

 At its heart, "Thai Massage" and the greater system of Thai medicine is rooted in a wish to alleviate suffering.

 Traditional Thai medicine includes study and practices for menstrual issues, pregnancy support, postpartum recovery and menopause.
 As in the other aspects of the system, this includes daily habits, body therapies and herbal formulas.

 Services specific to the needs of people born to these conditions include: